-PetSmart regularly audits and monitors vendors and has worked to develop grievance mechanisms, as well as procedures to track performance in addressing forced labour and/or child labour.
+PetSmart regularly audits and monitors its suppliers and has worked to develop grievance mechanisms, as well as procedures to track performance in addressing forced labour and/or child labour.

-PetSmart works with a third-party provider to pre-screen all proprietary brand vendors prior to awarding business and on a regular cadence thereafter.
+PetSmart works with a third-party provider to pre-screen all proprietary brand suppliers prior to awarding business and on a regular cadence thereafter.
 This screening process assesses risk based on several factors including, but not limited to, location, size, annual business, and product type.
-We also reserve the right to conduct random visits to factories across the globe and promptly address any discovered instances of non-conformances.
-The program we follow is intended to educate vendors to proactively prevent forced/child labour issues in their operations.
+We also reserve the right to conduct random visits to facilities across the globe and promptly address any discovered instances of non-conformance.
+The program we follow is intended to educate suppliers to proactively prevent forced/child labour issues in their operations.
+We continue to see the results of training and deepened engagement with our suppliers.
+We report on our actions and efforts aimed at continuous improvement annually in our Corporate Social Responsibility Report.
+You can access our annual report here.

-PetSmart conducts additional due diligence on vendors and their partner factories to ensure that raw materials are not being sourced from areas known to have problems with forced or child labour.
+PetSmart conducts additional due diligence on suppliers and their partner facilities to ensure that raw materials are not being sourced from areas known to have problems with forced or child labour.

-We require vendors to have policies and procedures in place for identifying and prohibiting the use of forced labour and/or child labour in their activities and supply chains.
+We require suppliers to have policies and procedures in place for identifying and prohibiting the use of forced labour and/or child labour in their activities and supply chains.
 In addition, we gather information to ensure that all workers are recruited voluntarily.

-PetSmart's national brand product vendors have a direct relationship with their suppliers and are themselves directly responsible for compliance with all applicable laws, including those related to forced labour in their supply chains.
-If PetSmart learns of a failure with one of our national brand vendors, PetSmart will promptly review the failure with the vendor to determine appropriate corrective action, up to and including termination if the vendor cannot meet our requirements.
+PetSmart's national brand product suppliers have a direct relationship with their suppliers and are themselves directly responsible for compliance with all applicable laws, including those related to forced labour in their supply chains.
+If PetSmart learns of a failure with one of our national brand suppliers, PetSmart will promptly review the failure with the supplier to determine appropriate corrective action, up to and including termination if the supplier cannot meet our requirements.